 (PlayerCnt + 1 – Finishing Position) * 10/100 * (1st place value / playerCnt)

-The second value is a dynamic distribution value using the top 32 players of a tournament.
+The second value is a dynamic distribution value using the top half of the players in the field players of a tournament.
+For any tournament with more than 128 players, only 64 players will be included in the dynamic distribution of WPPR points.

 These two values are what a player earns for a given tournament.